 August 05, 2022

-It is impossible to understand how the medieval church functioned, and in turn influenced and controlled the lay world within its care, without understanding `canon law'.
-This book examines its development from its beginnings to the end of the Middle Ages, updating its findings in light of recent ...
+It is impossible to understand how the medieval church functioned and, in turn, influenced the lay world within its care without understanding "canon law".
+This book examines its development from its beginnings to the end of the Middle Ages, updating its findings in light of recent scholarly trends...

 By Carine van Rhijn